mirandagodi/Testing-theories-of-the-vocabulary-spurt/README.md

 `07_manuscript.Rmd` : This script includes code that produces descriptions, figures, and tables used in the manuscript.

 `data_dictionary.Rmd` : Data dictionary for the dataframes used for the project.
 They include variable type and a description of relevant variables.
 They are organized by script number and by order of appearance.
 Some dataframes are used in multiple scripts; these can be found in the set of the first script where they are used.
-To see a particular dictionary, call it in the console.

 DATA FOLDER

 This folder includes all the csv files used and produced by the scripts.
 The number at the beginning of the file name, corresponds to the number of the script where the data frame was produced (e.g., file "02_Eng_keepers" was produced by script "02_exclude_participants").